 Reading in order to find relevant information is an important literacy skill.
 Through exploring a quality literary work, the reader is faced with a unique complex of information.
 Various facts, patterns, ideas, and concepts contained within the book's setting and characters form its own microcosm, which, sometimes in an unconventional or fantastic way or sometimes realistically, reflects the real world.
-Literature is primarily seen as art, and this component is pointed out in the educational context, but literary texts often enable a variety of other information belonging to many other fields of knowledge which can open ways for integration.
+Literature is primarily seen as art, and this component is pointed out in the educational context, but literary texts often enable a variety of other information.
 If the reader is motivated for exploring the book and the variety of details which have formed its story, reading which is led by curiosity has the potential to become one of the most natural ways of learning.